sanghyang00/lama-ut/README.md

 # LAMA-UT: Language Agnostic Multilingual ASR through Orthography Unification and Language-Specific Transliteration (AAAI 2025 Oral Presentation)
-Official Implementation of LAMA-UT: Language Agnostic Multilingual ASR through Orthography Unification and Language-Specific Transliteration
+Official PyTorch Implementation of LAMA-UT: Language Agnostic Multilingual ASR through Orthography Unification and Language-Specific Transliteration

 Please note that the dataset itself is not included due to its large size.
 For the FLUERS dataset, the download code is integrated into the preprocessing script.